 Another function of social media marketing is to generate more in-bound traffic to your website.
 This can be done in a number of ways.
 Firstly by sharing internal content such as promotional offers and pages about specific services or alternatively by setting up an in-house or contracted blog, which can then be posted on your Facebook or Twitter page or profile.
 New website or blog posts can also be used as landing pages by using specific key words or search terms to attract potential customers looking for advice or information.
 This can not only boost your main site’s SEO but also increase in-bound links allowing your to take advantage of the “one click away” mentality of the internet by producing seductive content or “click bait”.
 This is not as cynical as it sounds because producing exciting and relevant content shows that your company is engaged with industry changes and cares about its field of specialisation.

 East Sussex Web Design have a strong ethos of integrated marketing and are happy to build a social media strategy into the web development process.
-Moreover, once we have set up social media profiles for you then we can maintain and update them ongoing.
+Moreover, once we have set up social media profiles for you we advise on how you can maintain and update them quickly and easily.
 Google changes constantly and therefore it is important to utilise social media marketing to stay ahead of the game in terms of promoting your unique selling points and generating in-bound traffic to keep your website high in search engine rankings.
 So if you would like to discuss your social media needs and work out the best strategy for you then please give us a call on 01273 900 119 and we will be more than happy to advise you.